polybuildr/bitnebula/content/post/thoughts-about-balloon.md

 ### Partial compilation (or even JIT) {#partial-compilation}

 I'd like balloon to be reasonably fast, but not necessarily super-fast, at least as an early goal.
 However, one thing I'd like to see is compiling certain parts of the code, such as specific functions.
 Opting in to this feature could maybe require full type annotations in that function.
 Type inference could suffice in many cases, though I'm not sure how safe that would be.
-And even if there were no type annotations, it would be possible to generate machine code that would then also have to use tagged unions to represent values.
+And even if there were no type annotations, it would be possible to generate machine code that would then have to use tagged unions to represent values.

 However, one particularly complex part of this would be interop between compiled code and the interpreter.
 There are difficult questions to answer, such as "How should Balloon functions along with the closed environment be represented in the machine code?"

 ### A Neat Standard Library {#neat-stdlib}

 A useful general purpose scripting language would need a comprehensive, "neatly" designed standard library.
 Starting from functions/methods on inbuilt types, to file I/O and webservers, there's a lot to think about, design, and implement.
-The availability of the Rust ecosystem is particularly useful, though, because one can provide Balloon APIs to well designed and well tested crates from [crates.io](https://crates.io)
+The availability of the Rust ecosystem is particularly useful, though, because one can provide Balloon APIs to well designed and well tested crates from [crates.io](https://crates.io).

 ### Maybes {#maybes}